LOADING ...

 there's a reason why we're this

-collection of songs and stories Treasure
+collection of songs and stories Buried

-Because they were literally in a closet
+Because were literally buried in a closet

 in a recording studio in for decades